-QUESTIONER: Your mother lived to be over -- well over 100 years old and was a special guest at President Obama's January 2015 State of the Union address.
-What did that mean to her?
+20 QUESTIONER: Your mother lived to be over -- well over 21 100 years old and was a special guest at President Obama's 22 January 2015 State of the Union address.
+What did that mean to 23 her?

-MR. BOYNTON: Oh, that was -- yes.
-That was something that touched her very much.
-Because given the time that she and my father spent fighting for Black people to have a right to vote, from the minute that it was determined that President Obama had won the election, she got telephone calls for her reaction to having a Black president.
+24 MR. BOYNTON: Oh, that was -- yes.
+That was something 25 that touched her very much.
+Because given the time that she and my father spent fighting for Black people to have a right to 1 vote, from the minute that it was determined that President 2 3 Obama had won the election, she got telephone calls for her 4 reaction to having a Black president.
+5 But for her to sit in the hall of Congress for her last 6 State of the Union message from Obama, that did do an awful lot 7 for her morale.
+I would say that it was equal to Obama accompanying her across the bridge for the 50th anniversary of 8 9 Bloody Sunday.
+10 (Applause.)
+11 Mr. Boynton, you mentioned the mural in QUESTIONER: 12 the community center that included a depiction of Dr. George 13 Washington Carver, and I know your parents had a special 14 relationship with him.
+15 MR. BOYNTON: Oh, yes.
+That is -- played a very important role in my life, because they both were students at 16 17 Tuskegee Institute when Dr. Carver was a professor there.
+And 18 Dr. Carver particularly became a good friend of my mother's, so 19 much so that she got permission from him that she would name a 20 firstborn boy Carver after him, and he would become the child's 21 godfather.
+I am the product of that agreement.
+2.2 As a matter of fact, my middle -- I am Bruce Carver 23 Boynton, and Dr. Carver was my godfather.
+And, indeed, I have a 2.4 child that I decided the name Carver should be passed on, and

-But for her to sit in the hall of Congress for her last State of the Union message from Obama, that did do an awful lot for her morale.
-I would say that it was equal to Obama accompanying her across the bridge for the 50th anniversary of Bloody Sunday.
+25 over here is my daughter, Carver.
+That is Carver Ann Boynton.